ASD-Blueprint/desktop.gov.au/blueprint/abac/conditional-access-policies.md

 menu: abac
 ---

-## Conditional access named locations
+## Conditional Access - named locations

 Conditional Access rules can be assigned according to several variables including named locations.
 These are the public internet (IP) addresses that Azure Active Directory sees, this is not the Agency's internal private IP addressing scheme.
 Named locations are Agency defined and are used to authorise logon from: